night-slayer18/ugit/docs/faq.md

 ### What is ugit?

-ugit is a minimal Git implementation written in Python.
-It provides core version control functionality including repository initialization, file staging, commits, history viewing, and basic checkout operations.
+ugit is a comprehensive Git implementation written in Python.
+It provides full version control functionality including repository initialization, file staging, commits, branching, merging, stashing, remote repositories, and a beautiful web interface.

 ### How is ugit different from Git?

-ugit implements only the core features of Git:
+ugit implements most core features of Git with some differences:

-- **Similarities**: Repository initialization, file staging, commits, history, basic checkout
+**Implemented Features:**
+- Repository initialization and management
+- File staging and commits with full metadata
+- Complete branching and merging system
+- Stash management (save, pop, apply, list, drop)
+- Remote repositories (clone, fetch, pull, push)
+- Comprehensive diff and history viewing
+- Configuration system
+- Beautiful web interface for repository browsing

+**Key Differences:**
+- Uses `.ugit` directory instead of `.git`
+- Simplified object storage format
-- **Differences**: No branches, merging, remotes, advanced features, or complete Git compatibility
+- No sub-modules or advanced Git features
-- **Purpose**: Educational tool and minimal version control for simple projects
+- Educational focus with clear, readable code

 ### Is ugit compatible with Git?

-No, ugit uses its own storage format (`.ugit` directory) and is not compatible with Git repositories. ugit is designed as a standalone, simplified version control system.
+No, ugit uses its own storage format (`.ugit` directory) and is not compatible with Git repositories.
+However, ugit provides similar functionality and workflow patterns, making it easy to transition between the two systems.

 ### Can I use ugit for real projects?

 ugit is suitable for:
-- ✅ Small personal projects
+- ✅ Small to medium projects
 - ✅ Learning version control concepts
+- ✅ Team collaboration with remote repositories
+- ✅ Personal and educational projects
-- ✅ Simple file tracking
+- ✅ Projects requiring web-based repository browsing
-- ❌ Large codebases
+- ⚠️ Large codebases (limited performance optimization)
-- ❌ Team collaboration
-- ❌ Production environments
+- ❌ Integration with Git-specific tools and services

 ## Installation and Setup